 - Development, rehearsal, and performance of an original theatrical work

-Technique classes include an exploration of various schools of actor training to learn a range of approaches to acting.
+Technique classes include an exploration of various schools of actor training in movement, voice, and scene analysis, including Viewpoints, Stanislavski, Meisner, Hagen, Laban Effort Actions, and Tectonic Theatre Project’s Moment Work, to learn a range of approaches to acting.
 BIMA actors applied those skills in their devising process towards the collaborative creation of an original play.
-They start by exploring a text, question or theme through collaborative composition and together devise a performance based on their interpretations, interests, and discoveries.
-During summer 2017, the play was inspired by the story of Ya'akov and Esav's birthright examined through the lens of family dynamics, empathy, and seeing one event from multiple perspectives.
-It was a powerful performance that reflected the hard work, strong ensemble, and skills developed by the participants.
-Additionally, BIMA actors saw Shakespeare on the Common's production of Romeo and Juliet, and participated in master classes in movement with Mica Bernas, playwriting with Gia Marotta, and improvisation with MaryBeth DeKara.
+They start by exploring a text, question, or theme through collaborative composition and improvisation, and together devise a performance based on their interpretations, interests, and discoveries.
+During summer 2018, BIMA actors also saw Apollinaire Theatre Company’s production of A Midsummer Night’s Dream, professional long-form improvisation at ImprovBoston’s “Harold Night,” and participated in master classes in playwriting with April Ranger and improvisation with Rachel Klein.